 Lyme Regis offers a delightful setting, with lots of quaint places to eat and drink among mature trees and foliage.
 Due to the Cobb, its sandy shores don’t get completely covered at high tide, so you can get sandy toes whenever you want, not just when the tide is right.

 Best of all, dramatic cliffs nearby offer fossil hunting opportunities when you tire of lazing about on the sand.

-From a quaint seaside retreat to an epic bay; the wide sandy stretch of beach at Swanage is a fantastic spot for everything from winter walks or soaking up the sun.
+From a quaint seaside retreat to an epic bay; the wide sandy stretch of beach at Swanage is a fantastic spot for everything from winter walks to soaking up the summer sun.
 Clear water ripples across flat sand, great for paddling or swimming, and the coastal town behind offers plenty of amenities.

 6. Worbarrow Bay

 Similar to beautiful Lulworth Cove, horseshoe-shaped Worbarrow Bay is blessed with towering cliffs and shallow waters.
 However, it’s much quieter because it’s lesser known than iconic Lulworth.

 As it’s located inside an army firing range, this beach is only accessible on certain days so check ahead before visiting.
 It’s also within walking distance of the legendary abandoned village of Tyneham, so be sure to combine your visit with a stroll through this curious ghost town.

 Once the hangout of fishermen and smugglers, Seatown Beach has become known as a prime fossil hunting spot. its shingle shores and shallow waters provides a wonderful choice if you’re looking for a tranquil, serene seaside trip.
 Soak up the views and the quiet while picnicking on the shingle or catch the dawn on an early morning stroll.